PowerDNS/pdns/pdns/docs/markdown/authoritative/settings.md

 Which backends to launch and order to query them in.
 See ["Modules & Backends"](#XXX).

 ## `lazy-recursion`
 Boolean, on by default as of 2.1.
 Checks local data first before recursing.
 See ["Recursion"](#XXX).
+Removed in 3.2.

 ## `load-modules`
 Load this module - supply absolute or relative path.
 See ["Modules & Backends"](#XXX).